postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 warning: false
 ---

-Once you set up monitors, you can receive daily and weekly emails with a summary for all your monitors.
+You can set up monitors to send daily or weekly emails with a summary for all your monitors.
 You can [turn off email notifications](/docs/postman/monitors/setting_up_monitor){:target="_blank"} in the settings.

-In addition, you receive important notifications (both [in-app](/docs/postman/notifications){:target="_blank"} and email) if a monitor fails.
+In addition, you can receive important notifications (both [in-app](/docs/postman/notifications){:target="_blank"} and email) if a monitor fails.

 [![email summary of monitors](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-email-results1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-email-results1.png)

-You can also view more detailed results from your dashboard.

 ### Monitors page